Summer 2019 UW Germanics Newsletter

 “Why German?”
 That’s the number one question I’m asked when I say I’m a German major.
 My typical answer is usually something sarcastic along the lines of “why not German?”
 But truthfully, I have a lot of reasons for why I chose to study German at UW.
 The biggest reason is that I wanted a link to my family’s past, since my heritage is very German, with both sides of my family originating from Germany.
 The first foreign country I can remember visiting was Germany, attending a family friend’s… Read more

 The Department of Germanics is excited to offer a new internship program in cooperation with the Seattle Area German American School, a local German-immersion preschool/elementary school.
 Put your German skills to work and explore career options in education, language pedagogy, childcare, administration, and other aspects of running a language immersion school.
-Work closely with experienced educators/administrators at the SAGA School to enhance and further your professional goals.
-Form long-… Read more
+Work closely with experienced educators/administrators at the SAGA School to enhance and further your professional goals. … Read more

 „Warum kannst Du so gut Deutsch sprechen?“ the Kindergarten Kids are wondering.
 It is Circle-Time in Kindergarten and all eyes are on the smiling intern from the University of Washington. „Weil ich Deutsch studiere!“ Madison answers and the students are amazed by this simple fact.
 Working together in a fun environment and having a positive role model for German is priceless, when teaching young kids the value of foreign languages.
 That is one of the many reasons why we love having our three… Read more